nick-hill-dev/cts/README.md

 The `Product` table is a child of the `Group` table.

-## Specification
+## Language

-For more information about CTS specification, please [refer here](./concise-table-schema-language/README.md).
+For more information about the language, please [refer here](./concise-table-schema-language/README.md).

 ## License